orassayag/papaito/README.md

 # Papaito Old

 Built in May 2010.
-Papaito site built for a customer and in the end didn't upload to production, but was nice to build and get experience with real world project.
+Papaito site built for a customer and in the end didn't upload to production, but was nice to build and get experience with a real world project.
 Built using ASP.NET Web-Forms + jQuery, Database as of LINQ-TO-SQL.

 ## Getting Started